Prof. Dr. Felix Schwägerl

 - Dynamic control and proactive utilisation and usage management

-- Research centre: Regensburg Center for Artificial Intelligence (RCAI)
+- Research centre: Research Center for Artificial Intelligence (RCAI)

 Career